 - Banking taught by Dean N. Sadek: This course illustrates the importance of banks and the vital role that lending plays in the world economy, as students learn how o determine a bank’s viability, how money is created and how banks function.

 - Python/Tableau taught by Luke Smalley: This course introduces students to the fundamentals of programming in Python and the basics of building interactive

 - Fintech Investment taught by Yannis Mergos: This course discusses the main forces behind the rise of fintechs, how new business models are disrupting banks and other incumbents, how regulators are trying to balance innovation vs. risk, and how the financial system is evolving.

 - Blockchain & Cryptocurrencies taught by Joan Torras: Students develop an understanding of the key concepts related to the world of cryptocurrencies and the technology behind them, learning how to trade and invest in cryptocurrencies and how to apply blockchain to companies.

-- Empirical Methods in Finance taught by Dr Lidija Lovereta: This course focuses on the most important estimation methods used by financial practitioners to assess volatility, returns and correlations.
+- Volatility Forecasting taught by Dr Lidija Lovereta: This course focuses on the most important estimation methods used by financial practitioners to assess volatility, returns and correlations.